Setting up the Portworx key-value store

 Setting up a key-value store for Portworx metadata

-Decide on the key-value store that you want to use to store Portworx metadata.
+Decide which key-value store you want to use for Portworx metadata.

-Before you begin, review the Planning your Portworx setup section.
+Before you begin, review Planning your Portworx setup.

-The Portworx key-value store serves as the single source of truth for your Portworx cluster.
-If the key-value store is not available, then you can't work with your Portworx cluster to access or store your data.
-Existing data is not changed or removed when the Portworx database is unavailable.
+The Portworx key-value store is the single source of truth for your Portworx cluster.
+If the key-value store is unavailable, you can't use the Portworx cluster to access or store data.
+Existing data is not changed or removed when the Portworx metadata store is unavailable.

-To set up your key-value store, automatically set up a key-value database (KVDB) during the Portworx installation.
+For most environments, set up the internal key-value database (KVDB) during the Portworx installation.

 Using the Portworx key-value database